w3f/polkadot-wiki/docs/glossary.md

 ## Sealing

 The process of adding a block to the relay chain.
 Note that finalization is a separate process - blocks are finalized some time after they are sealed (the goal is approximately 10 - 12 seconds).

+## Session

+A session is a Substrate implementation term for a period of time that has a constant set of validators.
+Validators can only join or exit the validator set at a session change.

 ## Session certificate